 To understand the information ratio, it helps to start with the Sharpe ratio.
 The formula for the Sharpe ratio is (R - Rf)/SD[R].
 In the formula, "R" represents the return you've received on your investment -- either in an individual asset or the overall return on your portfolio.
 "Rf" is the risk-free return, meaning the return available by investing in assets with no risk, such as U.S. Treasury securities.
 The result of (R - Rf) is your "excess return" -- the return you get for taking risks.
 "SD[R]" is the standard deviation of the returns designated by R. Standard deviation is a measure of volatility, or risk.
 The higher the deviation, the more unpredictable the returns.
 Taken together, the ratio divides your excess return by your risk.

 In an article for the CFA Institute, chartered financial adviser Deborah Kidd calls the Sharpe ratio the "industry standard for measuring risk-adjusted return."
 But it has some shortcomings.
 A big one is that it offers a comparison only to the risk-free return.
-Many investors want to know how their risk-adjusted returns compare to noteworthy benchmarks such as the S they compare it to the performance of the financial markets, as measured by things like the S&P.; And this is where the information ratio comes in.
+Many investors want to know how their risk-adjusted returns compare to noteworthy benchmarks such as the S&P 500.
+Investors generally don't judge the success of an investment by comparing it to risk-free options; they compare it to the performance of the financial markets, as measured by things like the S&P. And this is where the information ratio comes in.

 The formula for the information ratio is (R - Rb)/SD[R - Rb].
 In this formula, "R" is the same as in the Sharpe formula.
 It's the return you've received on your investment.
 "Rb" is the return of whatever benchmark you're using.
 So (R - Rb) is your return beyond the benchmark.
 This is commonly referred to as "active return" rather than excess return.
 Active return can be negative if your return falls short of the benchmark.
 "SD[R - Rb]" is the standard deviation of your active return -- just how volatile or unpredictable that active return is.
 Taken as a whole, the ratio divides your active return by the risks you've taken relative to the benchmark.